City of North Las Vegas

 For thunderstorm safety information visit: https://www.weather.gov/safety/thunderstorm

-Droughts are sometimes beyond the control of citizens or local agencies but there are some ways to prepare and conserve water such as:
+Droughts are sometimes beyond the control of citizens or local agencies, but there are some ways to prepare and conserve water.

 Find more preparedness information at: https://www.ready.gov/drought